-G - Capacity building, education and training plan
+G. Inclusion, capacity building, education and training plan

-Ant-ICON will actively provide opportunities to early- and mid-career researchers in the development and implementation of research, activities and in leadership roles.
-Ant-ICON will take advantage of the existing well-established networks of junior scientists (e.g. the Association of Polar Early Career Researchers - APECS) to ensure EMCRs are aware of these opportunities.
+Ant-ICON will actively provide opportunities to early-and mid-career researchers and researchers from developing countries in the development and implementation of research, activities, and in leadership roles, including on the Ant-ICON Steering Committee.
+Ant-ICON will take advantage of existing well-established networks of junior scientists (e.g., the Association of Polar Early Career Researchers [APECS]) to ensure EMCRs are aware of these opportunities.
 These networks will also be used to ensure that the emerging cohorts of up-and-coming scientists are not only aware of, but excited by, the research priorities of Ant-ICON and the opportunities that are available through collaborations within the Ant-ICON network.

 Policy meetings differ greatly from scientific meetings.
 While high-quality science can provide the foundation for strong management decisions, it must be communicated effectively.
-New and challenging perspectives will assist in identifying new opportunities for progress to be made.
-Ant-ICON will run workshops at SCAR meetings about the ATS and the means by which science can be used to inform policy, thereby widening the number of scientists aware of the policy mechanisms and how they can contribute.
+Ant-ICON will deliver both cutting research and novel perspectives on its transmission.
+To communicate these to a wide audience, Ant-ICON will run workshops or symposia at SCAR meetings on the ATS and the means by which science can be used to inform policy, thereby widening the number of scientists aware of key policy mechanisms and how they can contribute.

-Senior Ant-ICON leaders will encourage and proactively assist early-career researchers to make important contribution to Ant-ICON outputs, through the provision of opportunities for engagement and mentorship.
-Where possible, they will facilitate the presentation of ECR work to major policy bodies, such as the CEP and CCAMLR.
-Through the synthetic theme (S1) Ant-ICON will develop specific mentorship opportunities for early-mid career researchers who are interested in facilitating the transition from research results to policy change, in particular with regard to science to inform decision-making in the CEP and SC-CAMLR.
+Senior Ant-ICON leaders will encourage and proactively assist early-career researchers to make important contributions to Ant-ICON, through the provision of opportunities for engagement and mentorship.
+Where possible, they will facilitate the presentation of EMCR work to major policy bodies, such as the CEP and CCAMLR.
+Through the synthesis theme (S1), Ant-ICON will develop specific mentorship opportunities for EMCRs who are interested in facilitating the transition from research results to policy, in particular with regard to science to inform decision-making in the CEP and SC-CAMLR.
+In conjunction with SC-ATS and the SCAR Executive Committee, mechanisms for the potential inclusion of EMCRs on SCAR Delegations to ATCM/CEP Meetings will be explored, including the provision of funding to support participation.
 Ant-ICON will also support SCAR and CCAMLR fellowship recipients by providing links to relevant research groups and researchers from SCAR.

 SCAR is committed to promoting the incorporation of Antarctic science in education at all levels.
-Ant-ICON will encourage education through Polar Educators International who aim to highlight and share the global relevance of the polar regions with the broader community.
+Ant-ICON will encourage (together with APECS where appropriate) the education of school students through Polar Educators International who aim to highlight and share the global relevance of the polar regions with the broader community.

-Ant-ICON and SCAR will benefit from an inclusive and cooperative research programme.
-Through actively cooperation with SCAR Capacity Building, Education and Training (CBET) Advisory Group, Ant-ICON will support training plans that raise national scientific capacities, especially in developing countries.
+Through Ant-ICON, SCAR will benefit from an inclusive and collaborative research programme, which will proactively cooperate with the SCAR Capacity Building, Education and Training (CBET) Advisory Group to support training plans for students and researchers that enhance national scientific capacities, especially in countries with developing Antarctic programmes.
+Where possible, these capacity building initiatives will be developed in collaboration with other SRPs to maximise reach and the efficient use of SCAR resources.